-The Health Insurance Portability and Accountability Act (HIPAA) imposes a number of security and privacy requirements on digital pathology systems.
+The Health Insurance Portability and Accountability Act (HIPAA) imposes a number of security and privacy requirements on digital pathology systems in the US.
 Central to this act is the concept of Protected Health Information (PHI).
 The metadata associated with digital slides usually constitutes PHI under the meaning of this act, and must be protected accordingly.